CERT-Polska/Artemis/docs/quick-start.rst

 To do that, clone https://github.com/CERT-Polska/Artemis-modules-extra/ **inside the Artemis directory** and run ``./scripts/start``.

-**If you want to increase the number of instances of a module to speed up scanning, modify the numbers in ./scripts/start**.
+**If you want to increase the number of instances of a module to speed up scanning, modify the numbers of instances in ./scripts/start**.

 For the full list of available configuration options you may set in the ``.env`` file, see :doc:`user-guide/configuration`.